 I don’t really “schedule” pins that much, but the lack of being precise about this scheduling could be a detriment.

-BoardBooster costs about $5.00 a month for me.
+BoardBooster costs about $5.00 a month.
 I have been able to keep my pins under 500 a month easily so that is where I am going to stick now.
 I have heard that the best things is to post hourly round the clock so that would be 24 pins a day X 30 days a month which is 720 pins.
-So even if you were super aggressive it wouldn’t be much more than $10 a month to get all this goodness.
+So even if you were super aggressive it wouldn’t be much more than $10 a month.